• Home

 Trimming the fence into 8-foot lengths made it a lot easier to sink the fencing about 6″-12″ into the ground to ward off animals that–in our experience–try to burrow beneath the fence, or dig their way through.
 6″-12″ certainly might not be enough deterrent for the strong-willed, I mean, what’s to say that anything isn’t going to dig deeper to get where he wants to go?
 We’re testing it out to see how it rolls, and we can adapt if necessary.

 To make things even more complicated for the burrowing guys, I curled the end of the fencing underground when there was any excess.
-Shove it all in the hole!
+Get it in the hole!

 Pushing wire fencing underground to prevent animals from burying under.

-I also purchased a secondary length of plastic fence/netting that would defend the lower 18″ of the garden fence from intruders, and sunk the lower edge of that underground too; after all, the metal fence with 4″x6″ openings is still wide enough for a lot of animals to squeeze through, but a fence with 1″x1″ square openings is a bit tougher for common yard folk.
+I also purchased a length of plastic fence/netting to defend the lower 18″ of the garden fence from smaller intruders.
+Six inches of that 18″ width is also buried underground.
+The metal fence has 4″x6″ openings which is still wide enough for a lot of animals to squeeze through.
+The added layer of defense supplies smaller 1″x1″ square openings.
+Just a bit tougher for common yard folk to squeeze through.

-I backfilled in around the buried fencing with soil, tamped it to be level with the grass in the yard, and we turned our attention to planting, and finishing a custom garden gate.
+I backfilled the buried fencing with soil and tamped it to be level with the grass in the yard.
+Then, we turned our attention to planting and finishing a custom garden gate.

 Quickly, the list of what we’re growing this year includes: